Hey, you wandered over here.

 I tend to spend a lot of time thinking about processes and mechanisms for developing software the "right" way, whatever that might be.
 If you're interested in my musings, take a look at my blog.

-Kinda.
-I also like sharing my knowledge and experiences with other people.
+Yup, but I don't just write code.
+I like sharing my knowledge and experiences with other people.
 I've run a conference, SoCraTes UK, as part of the London Software Craftsmanship meetup group.
 It's a three-day retreat in the Cotswolds designed to get developers to come out of their shells and teach each other about everything they can.
 I've also given talks at a number of events, ranging from five-minute lightning talks to a full hour of live coding on a projector.

 I learnt a lot at university.
 I got my masters from Imperial College London in Computing.
 A lot of it is self-taught though.
 I've spent a lot of time before, during and after university teaching myself, mostly through going to random events around London and listening to what people have to say.